 1.2 We are committed to complying with the Privacy Act 1988 (Cth) (Privacy Act) in relation to all personal information we collect.
 Our commitment is demonstrated in this policy.
 The Privacy Act incorporates the Australian Privacy Principles (APPs).
 The APPs set out the way in which personal information must be treated.

 1.4 This policy applies to any person for whom we currently hold, or may in the future collect, personal information.
-Broadly, we only collect personal information from customers, subcontractors and agents who perform services on our behalf, and from prospective employees.
+Broadly, we only collect personal information from customers, from subcontractors and agents who perform services on our behalf, and from prospective employees.